Carrie Underwood

-With a total of over 95 million certified units sold in the US alone—inclusive of albums and songs, Underwood is the highest-certified female country artist of all time and one of the best-selling music artists in history.
-She is also the female artist with the most number-one singles (16) on the US Country Airplay chart.
+One of the best-selling music artists, Underwood is the highest-certified female country artist by total US units sold (over 95 million albums and singles) and by digital single sales (over 72 million).
+She also is the female artist with the most number-one singles (16) on the US Country Airplay chart, while "Before He Cheats" is the highest-certified solo female country song.
 Billboard ranked her as the top female country artist of the 2000s and 2010s, while Pollstar ranked her among the 15 highest-grossing female touring artists of the last four decades.
 Her accolades include eight Grammy Awards, the most Billboard Music Awards (12) and American Music Awards (17) among female country artists, seven Guinness World Records, as well as inductions into the Hollywood Walk of Fame and the Grand Ole Opry.
-Rolling Stone hailed her as "the female vocalist of her generation in any genre", Time listed her as one of the 100 most influential people in the world in 2014 and Forbes declared her the most successful American Idol winner.
+Additionally, Rolling Stone hailed her as "the female vocalist of her generation in any genre", Time listed her as one of the 100 most influential people in the world in 2014 and Forbes declared her the most successful American Idol winner.

-Outside of music, Underwood has ventured into fashion and writing.
-She released her fitness clothing line Calia by Carrie in 2015 and The New York Times best-selling lifestyle book Find Your Path in 2020.
+Underwood's other endeavors include a guest appearance on the TV series How I Met Your Mother in 2010, a supporting role in the biopic Soul Surfer (2011), and starring as Maria von Trapp in the television special The Sound of Music Live!
+(2013).
+She further has performed and co-written the NBC Sunday Night Football intro song since 2013 and been a judge on American Idol since 2025.
+Moreover, she launched her clothing line CALIA by Carrie in 2015 and released the New York Times best-selling book Find Your Path in 2020.